artemetra/fnv/README.md

 for more info, read RESEARCH.md

 # Project plans:
+- [-] RIIR?.. - in process!
-- [ ] Complete reverse engineering of the format + an unofficial spec
+- [-] Complete reverse engineering of the format + an unofficial spec
-- [ ] Command-line app
+- [-] Command-line app
   * [ ] ability to convert JSON to .fnv and vice versa;
   * [ ] support for different streams (stdout, from file, pipe etc.)
 - [ ] A full, Qt-based WYSIWYG visual editor